neerajk555/SQL-Training-exercise/module-09-dml-operations/01-Quick-Warm-Ups.md

 ---

-## Exercise 4: Delete Expired Records — 7 min ⏱️
+## Exercise 4: Delete Expired Records

 **Scenario:** Your application stores user login sessions with expiration dates.
 You need to clean up old/expired sessions to keep the database tidy and secure.